-Among our most frequently performed cosmetic surgery procedures is the tummy tuck, or abdominoplasty.
-Patients from Colorado Springs and Fort Collins come to our Denver practice in search of a flatter stomach and a tighter, thinner abdomen.
+At our Denver and Golden, Colorado, practice, abdominoplasty is among our most frequently performed cosmetic surgery procedures.
+Often called a tummy tuck, this procedure is the choice of patients from Colorado Springs, Fort Collins, and surrounding areas in search of a flatter stomach and a tighter, slimmer abdomen.
 Ideal for the removal of loose, sagging skin and excess fat, tummy tuck surgery leaves behind a low, fine scar that can be easily hidden beneath the bikini line.

 A consultation with Dr. Wolfe, Dr. Vath, or Dr. Steinwald is the best way to determine whether the procedure is right for you.
 You may request a consultationrequest a consultation or give us a call at (720) 279-1926.